DIY, "Otter" frame Page.

 these will be on the Foster Otter production frames...

-Now I have updated the swinging arm box for the latest Foster Otter frame to make even more rigid...Februrary 2023...
+Now I have updated the swinging arm box for the latest Foster Otter frame to make it even more rigid...Februrary 2023...

 Here you can see the steering head angle on the Foster frames better